ShivamGaurUQ/Voice-Guided-Navigation-for-visually-impaired/README.md

 For more detailed information refer to Poster.pdf and Overview.pdf

 # Overview

+For more detailed information refer to Poster.pdf and Overview.pdf

 All the source code files are available in the directory:

 Voice_Guided_Navigation/app/src/main/java/com/example/shivam_gaur/voice_guided_navigation/